 - Provide additional fuel capacity and meet Port's Sustainable Aviation Biofuel initiative

 Sea-Tac's SAMP plan works in two phases.
 The first phase recommends more than 30 projects that will improve efficiency, safety, access to the airport, and support facilities for airlines and the airport.
 Highlights of the first phase include a new terminal with 19 gates, and an automated people mover with three stations to connect the rental car facility, new terminal, and main terminal.
-Phase 1 projects will accommodate 56 passengers and meet forecasted demand to 2027.
-Phase 1 projects will be complete or under construction by 2027.
+Near-term projects will accommodate 56 million passengers and meet forecasted demand to 2027.
+Near-term projects will be complete or under construction by 2027.

 - 19 additional gates and second terminal

 - 30+ projects to improve safety, provide support facilities, improve efficiency, and access to the airport

 - Complete or under construction by 2027

 Before recommending additional projects, the Port will participate in a broader regional conversation as well as review results from a new Puget Sound Regional Council regional aviation baseline study and additional Sea-Tac airfield and airspace studies.
 Airspace and financial components are tightly constrained and need further review.
 Long-term vision recommendations would undergo subsequent environmental review.